DatIT-026/thu-khoa-ly/README.md

-# ⚠️ Support for the Thu-Khoa-Ly Project will end in February 2025
+# ⚠️ Support for the Thu-Khoa-Ly Project has ended

 After February 19, 2025, we will no longer provide security updates or technical support for the **Thu-Khoa-Ly Project**.